 iphone screen shot of ibotta offers and walmart rewards matching on orbit gum

-You’ll see in the above screenshot that the Orbit gum rebate on Ibotta and Walmart Rewards is the same.
+You’ll see in the above screenshot that the Orbit gum rebate on Ibotta and Walmart rewards is exactly the same.
 If you want the cash back to go to your Ibotta earnings, you have to add the offer in Ibotta, not on Walmart.
 When you submit your receipt to Ibotta, that’s where your earnings will go.
 If you add an offer for the same product to your Walmart account and to Ibotta, the rebate will only go to your Walmart account.

 You’ll only receive cash back for an offer once, even if it’s available on both Walmart and Ibotta.